EAFIT-AACS/assigment2-david-garcia-juan-manuel-gallo/README.md

 <pre>
 python algorithm_3.py
 </pre>
-**Important**: When running Algorithm 3, a pop-up window displaying the derivation tree will appear.
+⚠️**Important:** When running Algorithm 3, a pop-up window displaying the derivation tree will appear.
 To view the different trees, close the current window and the next tree window will automatically open.

 ## 📂 **File Structure**
 <pre>